 Vice Chancellor for Finance and Administration

 |Effective Date:||February 17, 2011|

-This policy applies to UNCSA EPA employees.
+This regulation applies to UNCSA EHRA employees.

 A. “Conflict of Commitment” relates to an individual’s distribution of efforts between obligations to one’s UNCSA employment and one’s participation in other activities outside of their UNCSA employment, including such generally encouraged extensions of professional expertise as professional consulting.
 A conflict of commitment occurs when the pursuit of such outside activities involves an inordinate investment of time that interferes with the employee’s obligations to students, colleagues, and to UNCSA’s missions.

 B. “Conventional Work Week” means the hours of 8:00 AM to 5:00 PM, Monday through Friday.

 C. “External Professional Activities for Pay” means any activity that is 1) not included within one’s UNCSA employment responsibilities; 2) performed for any entity, public or private, other than UNCSA; 3) undertaken for compensation; and 4) based upon the professional knowledge, experience and abilities of the employee.